Will the Church Go Through the Great Tribulation?

 There is no indication in these scriptures that the gathering of Matthew 24:31 is different and separated in time from the being caught up (i.e. the rapture) and gathering in 1 Thessalonians 4:17.

-In all the scriptures we have considered, there is no suggestion Christ’s coming for His own and being caught up (the rapture) and His coming to earth visibly (to every eye) and audibly are separate events.
+In all the scriptures we have considered, there is no suggestion Christ’s coming for His own and being caught up (the rapture) and His coming to earth visibly (to every eye) and audibly is one event, not two.

 The Events Which Precede Christ’s Coming